A Comparative Guide of Top 10 Best PWA Frameworks

 • Offers comprehensive insights into various aspects of web page quality.

-• Helps in identifying and rectifying issues affecting PWA performance and user experience.
+• Helps identify and rectify issues affecting PWA performance and user experience.

 Cons:

-• Requires understanding of web development and performance metrics to fully utilize.
+• It requires an understanding of web development and performance metrics to be fully utilized.

 • Focuses on auditing and analysis, not on direct PWA development or component creation.